Even with a valid will in place, a contentious probate claim can still be brought against an estate for ‘reasonable financial provision’.

 - Being maintained by the deceased, either wholly or partly

-The court will undertake a balancing exercise.
+When a will is contested, the court will undertake a balancing exercise.
 They will take into consideration a range of factors, including the financial resources of the claimant, their expected requirements and also any requirements another potential applicant may have.
-They will then decide whether or not to make an order allowing a person to receive a share (or a higher share) of the deceased person’s estate.
+They will then decide whether or not to make an order allowing a person to receive a share (or a higher share) of the deceased person’s estate as part of the contentious probate claim.

-GA’s experienced and specialist team has years of experience in dealing with inheritance claims and can often secure quick and fair settlements through negotiation and mediation, avoiding costly and lengthy court proceedings.
+GA’s experienced and specialist contentious probate solicitors have years of experience in dealing with inheritance claims and can often secure quick and fair settlements through negotiation and mediation, avoiding costly and lengthy court proceedings.

 GA Solicitors prides itself on its high levels of service and the ability to meet the needs of its clients.
-In some cases we can consider a range of funding options including no win, no fee agreements.
+The firm is ranked in Chambers UK, Chambers High Net Worth and The Legal 500 so you can be assured you are in safe hands.